chardma3/Capino/README.md

 **Social media section**
 *This section provides links to Capino's social media webpages.

-**Features Left to Implement**
+**Features Left to Implement**.
 *In the future I would like to implement a section with a video about the service, a photo gallery section and subscrption form for those who would like to be emailed information about upcoming events that they can attend on the boat.

 ## Technologies Used